-- φ-features are visible at LF - \triangleright φ -compatibility with an antecedent is mediated by interpretation (cf. (26)) - (26) Construed Reference Condition in English
+- $\varphi$ -compatibility with an antecedent is mediated by interpretation (cf. (26)) - (26) Weak Identity Condition in English

-The bound pronoun in an English reflexive must be able to be construed as referring to its antecedent
+The bound pronoun in an English reflexive must be able to be construed as (weakly) interpretive identical to its antecedent

-- e.g., ✓Each of us is behaving ourselves - Anaphors are not a uniform class, morphosyntactically - While some φ-bundles allow mismatch from the antecedent, 3.sg ones do not (cf. (37iii)) - (37) Some Constraints on φ -Mismatch in English Counter-Identicals - If (i) the antecedent of binding is a 1.SG pronoun, (ii) the mood is irrealis, and (iii) the reflexive self-phrase does not contain a 3.SG pronoun, then the pronoun and antecedent need not match φ -features to allow a grammatical reflexive interpretation in a CID context.
-If any of the conditions is not met, a mismatching reflexive pronoun is ill-formed. - e.g., We are behaving himself
+- e.g., ✓Each of us is behaving ourselves - Anaphors are not a uniform class, morphosyntactically - While some $\varphi$ -bundles allow mismatch from the antecedent, 3.SG ones do not (cf. (37iii)) - (37) Some Constraints on $\varphi$ -Mismatch in English Counter-Identicals If (i) the antecedent of binding is a 1.SG pronoun, (ii) the mood is irrealis, and (iii) the reflexive self-phrase does not contain a 3.SG pronoun, then the pronoun and antecedent need not match $\varphi$ -features to allow a grammatical reflexive interpretation in a CID context.
+If any of the conditions is not met, a mismatching reflexive pronoun is ill-formed. - e.g., \We are behaving himself

-5 A Dual Approach to φ -Features
+5 A Dual Approach to $\varphi$ -Features

-- Reflexive anaphors do not uniformly get their φ -features valued in the derivation - ► Premise: Reflexive anaphors structurally contain a (bound) pronoun - Premise: Not all (bound) pronouns are φ-deficient - \blacktriangleright Premise: Whenever a pronoun's φ -features are derivationally valued, those φ -features must match the antecedent's - Observation: Reflexive pronouns do not always match the φ-features of the antecedent - \cdot Reflexive pronouns are not always φ -deficient - Perhaps one could rescue a valuation-across-the-board approach by positing covert elements that give rise to the appearance of φ -mismatch, without φ -mismatch at a derivational level - ▶ i.e., something like the following: - (35') a.
-If I5 were them8, I5 wouldn't try to plan the whole thing by my5self! - b.
-If I5 were them8, I5 wouldn't try to OP8 plan the whole thing by them8 selves! - ► A covert-element approach would still require extra steps to explain the fact that 3.sg reflexive pronouns never mismatch their antecedents: - (28) a.
+- Reflexive anaphors do not uniformly get their φ-features valued in the derivation - ▶ Premise: Reflexive anaphors structurally contain a (bound) pronoun - Premise: Not all (bound) pronouns are φ-deficient - Premise: Whenever a pronoun's φ-features are derivationally valued, those φ-features must match the antecedent's - Observation: Reflexive pronouns do not always match the $\varphi$ -features of the antecedent

+\ Reflexive pronouns are not always $\phi$ -deficient

+- Perhaps one could rescue a valuation-across-the-board approach by positing covert elements that give rise to the appearance of φ-mismatch, without φ-mismatch at a derivational level - i.e., something like the following: - (35') a.
+If $I_5$ were them8, $I_5$ wouldn't try to plan the whole thing by my5self! - b.
+If I5 were them8, I5 wouldn't try to OP8 plan the whole thing by them8 selves! - A covert-element approach would still require extra steps to explain the fact that 3.sg reflexive pronouns never mismatch their antecedents: - (28) a.
 Each of us is behaving ourselves/%ourself/himself. - b.
-We are each behaving ourselves/%ourself/himself. - (33) a.
-If I were her, I'd be proud of myself! - b.
-If I were her, I'd be proud of herself! - \diamond (Note: this is about π and #, and not about person alone; recall 'them') - 3.
+We are each behaving ourselves/%ourself/\himself. - (33) a.
+If I were her, I'd be proud of myself! - b. \ If I were her, I'd be proud of herself! - $\diamond$ (Note: this is about $\pi$ and #, and not about person alone; recall 'them')

 3.SG reflexive pronouns require unique analysis